The Waltons

-The Waltons is an American historical drama television series about a family in rural Virginia during the Great Depression and World War II.
-It was created by Earl Hamner Jr., based on his 1961 book Spencer's Mountain and the 1963 film of the same name.
-The series aired from 1972 to 1981.
+The Waltons is an American historical drama television series about a family in rural mountainous Western Virginia of the Appalachian Mountains / Allegheny Mountains / Blue Ridge Mountains chain, during the economic hardships and mass unemployment of the Great Depression in the 1930s and the subsequent United States home front during World War II in the 1940s.
+It was created by screenwriter / author Earl Hamner Jr., based on his 1961 book Spencer's Mountain.
+The Waltons aired from September 14, 1972, to June 4, 1981, and took place in the fictional Walton's Mountain, Virginia.

-The television film The Homecoming: A Christmas Story was broadcast on December 19, 1971.
-Based on its success, the CBS television network ordered the first season of episodes (to be based on the same characters) and that became the television series The Waltons.
-Beginning in September 1972, the series aired on CBS for nine seasons in total.
-After the series was canceled in 1981, three television film sequels aired in 1982 on NBC, with three more in the 1990s on CBS.
+The TV film special The Homecoming: A Christmas Story was broadcast on December 19, 1971.
+Based on its high ratings and critical success, the CBS network ordered the first season of episodes (to be based on the same characters, with some changes in the casting) which became known as the television series The Waltons.
+Beginning in September 1972, the series was broadcast on the CBS network for nine seasons.
+After the series was canceled in 1981, three television film reunion sequels aired in 1982 on NBC, with three more in the 1990s back on CBS.
 The Waltons was produced by Lorimar Productions and distributed by Warner Bros.
-Domestic Television Distribution in syndication.
+Domestic Television Distribution in later syndication after 1981.

-The show's end sequence featured the family saying goodnight to one another before drifting off to sleep.
-According to the BBC (which also aired the series) "Goodnight, John-Boy" was one of the most common catchphrases of the 1970s.
+Each episode's end sequence featured the voices of the family's members saying goodnight to one another before going to sleep for the night.
+According to the BBC which broadcast the series in the United Kingdom, "Goodnight, John-Boy" was one of the most common catchphrases of the 1970s.

 Premise

 Setting

 The main story is set in Walton's Mountain, a fictional mountain community in the fictitious Jefferson County, Virginia.

-The real place upon which the stories are based is the community of Schuyler in Nelson County, Virginia.
+The stories are based upon events in Hamner's childhood home in Schuyler in Nelson County, Virginia.